DaVita, former CEO indicted on labor market collusion charges

-WASHINGTON, July 15 (Reuters) - Dialysis provider DaVita (DVA.N) and its former CEO Kent Thiry were indicted by a federal grand jury in Denver on charges they conspired with competitors not to hire each other's key employees, the U.S. Justice Department said on Thursday.
+WASHINGTON (Reuters) -Dialysis provider DaVita and its former CEO Kent Thiry were indicted by a federal grand jury in Denver on charges they conspired with competitors not to hire each other’s key employees, the U.S. Justice Department said on Thursday.

 DaVita allegedly had an agreement with Surgical Care Affiliates LLC, which was charged in January.
 The case is pending, the department said.